Frequently Asked Questions

 • Chronic Medical Conditions (diabetes, migraines, long COVID, etc.)

-Accommodations may also help with temporary conditions that last longer than a few weeks (concussion, broken arm, pregnancy, etc.).
+ADA Accommodations may also help with temporary conditions that last longer than a few weeks (concussion, broken arm, recovery from surgery, etc.).

 More Frequently Asked Questions